Regular graphs with linearly many triangles: Introduction

+While our methods are purely combinatorial, the results are more conveniently stated in the language of random graphs.
 What is the probability that a random graph has a lot more triangles than expected?
 This is a typical question in the field of \emph{large deviations}, the theory that studies the tail behavior of random variables or, stated differently, the behavior of random objects conditioned on a parameter being far from its expectation.
 For example, one of the earliest results of this flavor, Cram\'er's Theorem states that for i.i.d. variables $X \sim X_1,X_2,\dots$ there exists a ``rate function'' $I(x)$ depending on the distribution of $X$ such that